Caregiver Basics- What You Need to Know

 Mental health treatment can be expensive and often people do not get treatment for this reason.
 Regardless of your insurance and income, there are ways to receive treatment.

 - Many people with a mental illness are able to apply for disability benefits through the government.
 Click here to see if you or a loved one may apply.

 - Social Security Disability (SSD) provides monthly benefits to individuals who worked a certain amount of time and made payments to Social Security.
-For comprehensive information about these benefits work and how much you may be eligible for, checkout this Social Security Disability Benefits Guide.

 - Social Security Income (SSI) is based off financial need and does not require prior contributions to Social Security.